For your chance to win a free consultation, sign up for updates here. There's a winner each month :)

 For instance, to interrupt a client would be inappropriate during a normal counselling session, generally speaking.
 When offering intuitive counselling, I’ve noticed that interruptions are not only tolerated but usually very welcomed by clients – when a message comes through, it comes through!
 If it’s not shared soon after it’s received, then the moment for maximum impact may pass or, even worse, the message may be forgotten altogether if too much time goes by.

-I’ve also been called an intuitive coach by a couple of people, despite never describing myself that way.
-In 2014, I did actually complete training to become a life coach.
-It’s true that a lot of my sessions would fit the criteria for a coaching session, but not always.
-For some appointments, there are long periods of silence where it feels similar to when an energetic healing takes place, such as during a Reiki session.
-Definitely no coaching involved there.
+I’ve also been called an intuitive coach by a couple of people.
+I have completed training in life coaching too, and it’s true that a lot of my sessions would fit the criteria for a coaching session, but not always.
+As an example, for some appointments there are periods of silence where it feels similar to when an energetic healing takes place, such as during a Reiki session.
+No coaching involved there.

-So, how else do you describe a person who can’t say specifically how a session will turn out, only that they will do their best to be a clear channel for inspiration to offer intuitive guidance and clarity?
+So, how do you describe a person whose services may involve intuitive counselling, readings, healing, or coaching?
+Someone who might not be able to predict exactly how a session will turn out, only that they will do their best to be a clear channel for inspiration to allow for more clarity and intuitive guidance to come through?

 Click here to receive new articles by email